 Mission & History of CCCREEC

 The Real Estate Education Center promotes quality real estate education in California Community Colleges.
 The center works with instructors to ensure quality instruction, actively encourages enrollment, and supports students seeking vocational real estate and appraisal education.
-Our goal is to help instructors prepare students for fulfilling careers in the global real estate industry through exceptional instructional practices, effective educational technology, and increasing support for diverse students.
+Our goal is to help instructors prepare students for fulfilling careers in the global real estate industry through exceptional instructional practices and innovative education technologies.
 We support students by promoting real estate education programs and classes at California Community Colleges and sharing information about student scholarships.

-The Real Estate Education Center is funded by the California Community College Real Estate Education Endowment.
+The Real Estate Education Center is funded by the California Community Colleges Real Estate Education Endowment from the California Department of Real Estate.
 The goal of this program is to increase the number of real estate practitioners who are able to enroll in real estate education courses at community colleges.
 The center was previously housed at Yosemite Community College District, then San Francisco City College.
 Since 2016, the California Community Colleges Real Estate Education Center has been hosted at Saddleback College in Mission Viejo.

 The Real Estate Advancement Endowment is a permanent fund established by the State of California Real Estate Commissioner in 1975.
 The Foundation for California Community Colleges oversees management and investment, as well as the day-to-day activities required in managing the endowment.
-Endowment funding helps support the maintenance, development, and improvement of Real Estate courses, degrees, and certificates.
+Endowment funding helps support the maintenance, development, and improvement of Real Estate courses, degrees, and certificates, and offers significant scholarship opportunities for eligible students.

 The Real Estate Education Center holds professional development conferences for educators in Northern and Southern California.